Library Procedures and Policies

 Only licensed software may be utilized on campus computers.
 Patrons are not allowed to load programs or software without prior approval from the Hill College Information Technology Department.

 Wireless Internet access is available for students, faculty, and staff of Hill College.
 Instructions for set-up are available at the library reference desk.
 In order to set-up wireless Internet access on laptops, units must have current, operable, antivirus software.
 Use of a library data port for personal device network access is prohibited.

-Hill College utilizes the Go Print© print management system in campus libraries and computer labs.
-Each student enrolled in a credit class receives a $20.00 print credit on their Go Print© account at the beginning of each spring, fall, and first summer semester.
-If allotted print credits become exhausted, patrons may add credit to their account at either campus Library or Business Office.
+Hill College utilizes the netZcore print management system in campus libraries and computer labs.
+Each student enrolled in a credit class receives a $20.00 print credit on their netZcore account at the beginning of a new semester.
+If allotted print credits become exhausted, patrons may add credit to their account at either campus library or Business Office.
 Guest patrons may print a limited number of pages at the discretion of Hill College library staff.
-Patrons are unable to print from laptops and/or wireless devices, but may borrow a flash drive from the Library for transfer of files to a Library computer.
+Patrons are unable to print from laptops and/or wireless devices, but may borrow a flash drive from the library for transfer of files to a library computer.

 Hill College Libraries offer the use of photocopiers for students, faculty, staff, and community patrons.
-Faculty and staff may use college assigned access codes.
-All other patrons may be subject to a charge of 10 cents per side for a standard size copy, and 20 cents per side for a legal-size copy.
+Faculty and staff may use college assigned access codes; students may use their netZcore account credits.
+All other patrons are subject to a charge of 10 cents per side for a standard size copy, and 20 cents per side for a legal size copy.